 - New First-Year Students - Beginning May 1

-If you are requesting a specific roommate, your application must be completed on or before July 1.
+If you are not a current student and are requesting a specific roommate, your application must be completed on or before July 1.

 After logging in successfully, click on Johnstown Campus Housing Application & Deposit

 - You will be redirected to PittPAY at this time to submit your $150 housing deposit.
 On the Account Summary screen, select the Make Deposit tab.

 - If prompted to do so, select the Johnstown Campus from the drop down menu.

 - Click the Continue link below “Pay Your Housing Deposit Fee”.
 On the “How Would You Like to Pay?” screen, click on the appropriate payment method.
 Enter the requested information on the payment screen.
 Click the Continue button.

 - Review your submitted information on the “Almost Finished.
 Please Review” page.
 Click the Confirm button.
 You will be sent a confirmation email.
 Once you have successfully paid the deposit, you must click the Continue to select Housing link to be redirected back to the Housing application.
 If you simply close the window, your housing application will not be updated correctly.

 This year, our PittPAY “Authorized User” has the ability to log into PittPAY directly from the Authorized User Login button at the top of payments.pitt.edu to make the housing deposit on your behalf.
 Once an Authorized User selects the Make Deposit tab in PittPAY and pays the deposit, you and the Authorized User will receive an email letting you know that the student must finish the housing application process by logging into my.pitt.edu.

 PLEASE ONLY PAY THE DEPOSIT ONCE.
 IF YOU ARE PROMPTED TO PAY THE DEPOSIT A SECOND TIME, PLEASE CONTACT THE OFFICE OF STUDENT HOUSING.